 These stocks have reasonably consistent revenue, capital growth, and market demand, ensuring better performance.
 However, investors may pay a higher price for these stocks compared to other volatile options.

 As a general rule of thumb, companies with a yield higher than three points have a high-risk factor involved.
-Thus, choosing stocks with a yield rate equal to or near the average industry yield rates is best.
+Thus, when looking at fundamentals investors look at the company fundamentals versus the industry average to make their investment decision.
 These stocks prove their profitability over time, making them easier to spot in the open market.

 How to Make Money on Safe Stocks?

 A safe stock is only as good as the profit it can earn, and knowing how to make money on safe stocks plays a massive role for investors.
-Here are a few tips to use if you want to make money on safe stocks:
+There are many professional investors providing some guidance regarding the steps they use for stock identification and investment some of which are provided below:

 Buy and Hold